Reimagining the Wetlands

 University of Buenos Aires – CONICET

-Has lived in the Tigre Delta for 15 years, holds a Bachelor’s degree and is a Professor of Sociology from the National University of Buenos Aires (UBA); has a Doctorate in Social Sciences from UBA; completed a Post-doctorate at the Institute of Environmental Science and Technology at the Autonomous University of Barcelona, Spain.
-Additionally, she is an Assistant Researcher at CONICET where she addresses socio-environmental conflicts in wetlands.
-Some publications related to the call: “La memoria del agua: el agua es río y el río es memoria” and “¿Por qué mueren los peces?
+She has been living in the Tigre Delta for fifteen years.
+She is Assistant Researcher at CONICET (Consejo Nacional de Investigaciones Científicas y Técnicas), Argentina.
+She holds a PhD in Social Sciences from University de Buenos Aires (UBA), and a Bachelor’s and Teaching degree in Sociology from the same university.
+She completed a Post-doctorate at Instituto de la Ciencia y la Tecnología Ambiental at Universidad Autónoma de Barcelona, Spain.
+She specializes in socio-environmental conflicts in wetlands.
+Among other texts, she has published on this topic: “La memoria del agua: el agua es río y el río es memoria” and “¿Por qué mueren los peces?
 Cronologías del fracaso del saneamiento del río Reconquista.
 Itinerarios políticos en la defensa del agua y el humedal deltáico”.

 Colectivo Ecología Política en humedales